nickjeffrey/check_vmware_datastores/README.md

 # 'check_vmware_snapshots' command definition
 define command {
       command_name    check_vmware_snapshots
-      command_line    $USER1$/check_vmware_snapshots $HOSTADDRESS$
+      command_line    $USER1$/check_vmware_snapshots
       }

 ```

 Create a section similar to the following in the services.cfg file on the nagios server.
+This will use the default config file.
 ```
 define service {
        use                             generic-service